Perturbed $(2n-1)$-Dimensional Kepler Problem and the Nilpotent Adjoint Orbits of $U(n, n)$

-We study the $(2n-1)$-Kepler problem and other Hamiltonian systems which are related to the nilpotent coadjoint orbits of $U(n,n)$.
-The Kustaanheimo-Stiefel and Cayley regularization procedures are discussed and their equivalence is shown.
-Some integrable generalization (perturbation) of $(2n-1)$-Kepler problem is proposed.
+\Abstract{We study the regularized $(2n-1)$-Kepler problem and other Hamiltonian systems which are related to the nilpotent coadjoint orbits of $U(n,n)$.
+The Kustaanheimo--Stiefel and Cayley regularization procedures are discussed and their equivalence is shown.
+Some integrable generalization (perturbation) of $(2n-1)$-Kepler problem is proposed.}